nylaj726/Nyla-D-s-Project-Archive/README.md

 - Document progress in areas such as cloud computing, AI, cybersecurity, and more.
 - Share lessons learned and resources with the community.

-## 📂 Repository Structure

-- `/projects`: Contains detailed project folders with documentation, source code, and assets.
-- `/resources`: A collection of helpful tools, guides, and notes.
-- `/drafts`: Unfinished ideas or prototypes for potential future projects.

 ## 🛠️ Technologies and Tools Used

 This repository includes projects leveraging a variety of technologies and tools, including: